neo4j/neo4j/advanced/src/main/distribution/text/README.txt

 In the box
 ----------

-${server.fullname} runs as a headless server application, exposing a web-based management interface and REST-ful endpoints for data access.
+${server.fullname} runs as a server application, exposing a Web-based management interface and RESTful endpoints for data access, along with logging and JMX

 Here in the installation directory, you'll find: